zrowe/WorthIt/README.md

 ## Acknowledgments and data credits

-(add links)

-- GitHub Jobs API
+- Job postings are from the [GitHub Jobs API](https://jobs.github.com/api)
-- Glassdoor salary data
-- Quandl
+- Estimates provided by [Glassdoor](https://www.glassdoor.com/Salaries/index.htm) and based on salaries submitted anonymously to Glassdoor as of February 2018.
+- Rental housing data is from the [Quandl API](https://www.quandl.com/data/ZILLOW-Zillow-Real-Estate-Research) for Zillow Real Estate Research.
 - Amber and Jerome for feedback and review